valespring/place-framework/README.md

 A handful of variables interpolate with the mixins and functions created, allowing the variables you set in the configuration to simply output with your change in place.
 For instance, if you wanted to use a different wrapper class, such as `.wrap`, simply change `$wrapper-class` to `wrap` in your configuration.

 ### SASS Maps
 Variable maps are an intriguing feature, since they make it simple to view the relationship of a variable under one umbrella.
 By default, the grid generates numbered classes based on the column count in that viewport.
-However, sometimes we can use quick widths that make sense, such as `-quarter` which is the same as `-1of4`.
+However, sometimes we can use quick widths inside the `$fraction-map`, such as `-quarter` which is will extend the width of `-1of4`.